Trinity NDT WeldSolutions Private Limited

 Questions, exam pattern, daily assessments and passing marks for Certification

 In order to pass the exams, the trainees must do well in all of them, as required by SNT TC 1A and the employer’s written practice.
 If you’re in the Level 2 or Level 1 certification program, you’ll need to take these certification exams separately.
+We provide ASNT Level III services to prepare and approve employer’s written practice and certify employees to this practice.

-Trainees at Trinity NDT Level 2 Examination
+NDT examinations for Trainees at Trinity NDT for Level 2 certification

-For trainees those who want to go for NDT certification for Level I, II has to undergo various examinations.
+For trainees those who want to go for NDT examinations for certification for Level I, II has to undergo various examinations.
 For all levels, he/she need to take written and practical exams.
 The written tests have two parts that is section ‘A’ and section ‘B’ and each method has at least one practical exam.

-General Examination: The General Exam covers the basic ideas, theories, and how to use a specific NDT method.
+The General Exam covers the basic ideas, theories, and how to use a specific NDT method.
 It’s a test where you answer questions with options, and you can’t use any books.
 To do well, listen in class, take notes, do your assignments, and talk to your trainer.
 There are 40 multiple choice questions, and you need to pick the right answers – no filling in blanks or describing things.
 No match the following and no need of drawing diagrams.

 General examination is a closed book type examination.
 Each question carries one mark and no negative marking.

-Specific Examination: The Specific Exam checks if you can read, understand, and use special rules and standards.
+The Specific Exam checks if you can read, understand, and use special rules and standards.
 It’s another test with questions and options, but you can use your specification.
 You’ll have to read a specification or NDT procedure given during the exam and answer the questions.
 There are 25 multiple choice questions in this section.
 You need to answer the most appropriate answer.
 Trainee has to read the specification, understand the contents and tick the right option in OMR sheet.

 Specific examination is an open book examination.
 Trainee has to go through the document during the exam and answer the questions.
 No negative marking.

-Examination Duration: Both part ‘A’, ‘B’ of the written exam will be for duration of 90 minutes in total.
+Both part ‘A’, ‘B’ of the written NDT examination for Level I, II certification will be for duration of 90 minutes in total.
+All are objective type questions.
+No descriptive questions.

-Practical Examination: It is mandatory for the trainees to take practical examination for NDT Level I, II certification.
+It is mandatory for the trainees to take practical examination for NDT Level I, II certification.
 This exam is about showing that he/she is capable to understand the test requirement, calibrate the equipment, using the testing equipment and do the tests.

 Each trainee has to do the task on your own, check the results, and write a test report in a special way.
 Duration is informed by the examiner prior to practical examination.